 dior forever

-Keep in mind, though: Even though buzz marketing can generate rapid WOM spikes, it isn’t an engine for continued word of mouth.
+Even though buzz marketing can generate rapid WOM spikes, it isn’t an engine for continued word of mouth.
+It also can’t solve problems related to a less-than-satisfying product or bad customer service.
+Even with an interesting campaign, people still won’t recommend you if your brand doesn’t provide a good experience.

 Want people to keep talking about you reliably and consistently?
 Make sure your product, customer service, value, and/or brand story sets you apart.
-Then, once people are consistently talking about you, consider launching a referral program to increase the WOM you already have (and reward sharing through incentives).ย
+Then, once people are consistently talking about you, consider launching a referral program to capture and increase the word of mouth you already have (and reward sharing through incentives).